tadas-subonis/dev-tasubo-com-blog/_posts/2022-07-31-crash-course-domain-driven-design.md

 }
 ```

-Using the `User` interface we can guarantee the validity of the objects state but only within that scope.
+Using the `User` interface we can guarantee the validity of the object's state but only within that scope.
-Domain-driven design abandons the idea of multi aggregate consistency as it is often impossible to ensure
+Domain-driven design abandons the idea of multi-aggregate consistency as it is often impossible to ensure
-within distributed and horizontally scaled applications.
+within distributed and horizontally-scaled applications.

 If you need multi-aggregate consistency, you should rethink your approach to ensure that the most important
-guarantees are enforced at aggregate level.
+guarantees are enforced at the aggregate level.

-### Linking
+### Entity Linking
-Object-Relational Mapping (ORMs) often do a horrible job linking different entities by offering lots of behind-the-scenes
+Object-Relational Mapping (ORM) often does a horrible job linking different entities by offering lots of behind-the-scenes
-magic that usually lead to extremely complicated maintenance and all sorts of N+1 problems.
+magic that usually leads to extremely complicated maintenance and all sorts of N+1 problems.

 Domain-driven design just solves this problem in a simple way - no linking is allowed between two different
 aggregate roots.